KalmeMarq/Minecraft-TS/README.md

 # Minecraft-TS
-Just recreating Minecraft in TS for fun.
+Just recreating Minecraft GUI with TS for fun.